rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 The **State bits** ``se`` is an array of eight booleans.
 They are defined from the supervision system point of view and are meant to stay unmodified all the way up the national traffic center.
-But some of the state bits are only meant to be used internally in the supervision system and can not be sent with RSMP (bit 2 and 8).
+But some of the state bits are only meant to be used internally in the supervision system and is always set to false in RSMP.

 A definition of each boolean element (1-8) is presented in the figure below.
 The signal exchange list (SXL) may define a more detailed definition.